 Important Information Regarding Certificates

-Border control will review the certificate and contact a representative of the Chief Epidemiologist (health care worker) as needed.
+Border control will review the certificate and contact a Chief Epidemiologist (health care worker) representative as needed.
 If the certificate is deemed invalid, the traveler will have to take 2 COVID-19 tests with the 5-day quarantine in between and provide a certificate of negative PCR testing.

 Travelers must provide an address where they will be spending their quarantine.
 If unable to demonstrate an adequate quarantine location, local authorities may require the traveler to quarantine at an official Red Cross quarantine center.

 The stay in a quarantine facility is free of charge.
 The Icelandic health authorities can also require travelers to quarantine at a quarantine facility if they breach quarantine rules.

 Any travelers with a preexisting medical condition can choose a 14-day quarantine instead of testing.

 Children born in 2005 or later must go into quarantine with their parents or guardians when they arrive in Iceland.